SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 - There may be better ways to do this (direct administration of 25-hydroxycholesterol, perhaps directly to the lungs with a nebulizer?), but statins seem to _help_.
 - Statins, unlike remdesivir, are long-approved, well-understood, and cheap.
+- __A few missing items:__ expansion beyond a single-center trial (replication is important!), and a link between clinically observed response in patients and the specific mechanism involving interferon/CH25H/25HC/ACAT/membrane cholesterol depletion, vs almost anything else.

 So take your statins, if you doctor has prescribed them!